ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 # Narrative

 This project written in C++ and utilizing several OpenGL libraries was created as my final project for the course: Computer Graphic and Visualization.
 It was meant to be a minimalist tribute to the classic point-and-click adventure game, Myst.

-This was a particularly challenging project to complete as I was forced to start over in the seventh week because the shader I had used only supported a single light source, whereas the rubric required a scene which supports multiple light sources.
-I ended up creating a full 3D area complete with day/night cycle.
+This was a particularly challenging project to complete initially as it was a culmination of almost every lesson I've learned at SNHU including design and analysis, planning, time management, object oriented programming (OOP), geometry, physics, data structures, and perhaps most importantly: the ability to learn and adapt.

+## Functionality

 ![image](https://user-images.githubusercontent.com/83176990/129501028-5120b35b-443c-43f8-8173-b224e9940101.png)